Workday/canvas-kit/TESTING.md

 });
 ```

 This series of specifications give more context to the test.
-It is more code, but it is more clear
+It is more code, but it is clearer what
-what the intent of each specification is.
+the intent of each specification is.
 If one fails, it will be easier to diagnose what and why.
+The
-The assertions also make use of `jest-dom` which gives more context into _how_ it fails.
-Instead of
+assertions also make use of `jest-dom` which gives more context into _how_ it fails.
+Instead of a
-a generic assertion, the CLI will output something like
+generic assertion, the CLI will output something like
 `Expected <div data-testid="test" aria-label="bar">bar</div> to have an "aria-label" of "foo" but received "bar"`.
 **The specification should tell us which spec failed and the assertion gives insight into how.**